tendrl-inc-labs/micropython-client/README.md

 - MicroPython 1.19.0+ with asyncio support
 - Devices with sufficient RAM (recommended 150KB+ for reliable TLS)
-- Platforms like ESP32-S2/S3 or ESP32-WROOM with PSRAM (for best async performance)
+- Platforms like ESP32-S2/S3 or ESP32-WROOM with PSRAM (recommended for async mode)

 ### Event Loop Integration